 Jack: I wanted to be engaged to Gwendolen, that is all.
 I love her.

-Both Jack and Algernon confess that they practiced their deceit and briefly betrayed each other’s trust simply to meet and spend time with the woman they love.
+Both Jack and Algernon confess that they practiced their deceit and briefly betrayed each others' trust simply to meet and spend time with the women they love.